 The resulting nine questions constituted our questionnaire, which was sent to each candidate's campaign.
-We requested that each campaign respond by September 15, 2019.
 Requests were sent by regular mail and also by email.
 The letter and questionnaire can be found in Appendix A.

 Concurrently, before any responses were received from the campaigns, answers to the questions were determined based on online research from MPI and assisted by Indiana University students.
-The resulting questions and answers from each candidate were compiled and edited to ensure consistency in formatting and tone.
-Any information received from a campaign by the September 15, 2019 deadline was integrated into this compilation.
+The resulting questions and answers from each responding candidate were compiled and edited to ensure consistency in formatting and tone.
+Information received from a campaign was integrated into this compilation.
 For each candidate, our sources of information are cited.